jacoobia/schemeit/README.md

 ```

-You can also use the exported function `createValidator` to create your own validation function with custom rules like so:
+You can also use the exported function `objectValidator` to create your own validation function with custom rules and optinally an error message like so:

 ```
-const SpecificStringValidator: ValidationFunction = createValidator((object: unknown) => {
+const SpecificStringValidator: ValidationFunction = objectValidator((object: unknown) => {
   return object === 'foo' || object === 'bar';
-});
+}, 'Invalid type, should be foo or bar!');
 ```

 ## Validator Options